Record 4.3 million Americans quit their jobs in August - NewsBreak

 The data strongly suggests that the delta variant wreaked havoc on the job market in August.
 As COVID-19 cases surged, quits jumped in restaurants and hotels and rose in other public-facing jobs, such as retail and education.

-Quits also rose the most in the South and Midwest, the government said, the two regions with the worst COVID outbreaks in August.Jon Gruden resigns as Raiders coach over unearthed offensive emails
+Quits also rose the most in the South and Midwest, the government said, the two regions with the worst COVID outbreaks in August.Jon Gruden out as Raiders coach over offensive emails

 When workers quit, it is typically seen as a good sign for the job market, because people typically leave jobs when they already have other positions or are confident they can find one.
 The large increase in August does include some goods news: It likely reflects the fact that with employers desperate for workers and raising wages, many workers feel they can get better pay elsewhere.